-From a sectoral perspective, a major question mark over the decision to adopt Eureka-147 began to emerge once it was clear that the US were proceeding in a different direction.
-Canada's decision to adopt L-Band DAB was made in the knowledge that this would not be followed in the United States as most of that spectrum was unavailable or already allocated for military purposes.
-The initial response of the National Association of Broadcasters (NAB) in the United States to L-Band DAB using Eureka-147 was positive, and the system was acknowledged to have performed well in all tests.
-Difficulties began to emerge as early as 1992, however, when the implications of developing a replacement technology for the United States market were considered.
-Major concern was expressed about the impact of a new technology on existing FM stations in the most developed markets.
-Under pressure from industry interests, therefore, US policy was constrained by the need to develop a digital system that would disrupt the existing service in any way.
-The fact that DAB was a

-European-originated technology ill-equipped to meet the different needs of the US market, 11 in addition to the potential disruptive spectrum allocation difficulties that might be experienced ensured that by 1992 DAB was off the agenda in the United States.
-In due course, the adoption of IBOC, the proprietary in-band, on channel technical solution developed by iBiquity Digital Corporation, placed Canada and the US squarely at odds with radically different approaches to digital radio broadcasting.
-12 It was assumed that as radio was primarily a local medium, the fact that competing and incompatible systems were being used either side of the border would not matter in the end.
-Experience has shown, however, the difficulty of Canada pursuing a different course to its near neighbour and without doubt the adoption of IBOC in the United States even with its technical limitations contributed to the growing unease among industry members about the wisdom of their DAB policy.
-In spite of the fact, that the Eureka 147 DAB approach is acknowledged to be technically superior, many industry executives now openly admit that successful implementation of IBOC in the United States would present a new scenario for considering its suitability for Canada.
+With regard to the radio sector in general, a question mark over the decision to adopt Eureka- 147 began to emerge once it became clear that a different approach was to be adopted by the United States.
+Canada's decision to adopt DAB was made in the knowledge that this would not be followed in the US as most of that spectrum was unavailable or had already been allocated for military purposes.
+The initial response of the National Association of Broadcasters (NAB) in the United States to DAB and Eureka-147 had been positive, and the system was acknowledged to have performed well in all tests.
+Difficulties arose as early as 1992, however, when the implications of developing a replacement technology for the US market were considered.
+Major concern was expressed about the impact of a new technology on existing FM stations, particularly in the most developed markets.
+Under pressure from industry interests, therefore, policy in the United States was constrained by the need to develop a digital system that would not disrupt the existing service in any way.
+The fact that DAB was a European-originated technology, ill-equipped to meet the different needs of the US market, in addition to the potential disruptive spectrum allocation difficulties that might be experienced, ensured that by 1992 DAB was off the agenda.3 In due course. the adoption of IBOC, the proprietary in-band, on-channel technical solution developed by iBiquity Digital Corporation, placed Canada and the United States at odds with radically different approaches to digital radio broadcasting (FCC, 2002).
+It was assumed that as radio was primarily a local medium, the fact that competing and incompatible systems were being used either side of the border would not be too significant a matter.
+Experience has shown, however, that it is difficult for Canada to pursue a different course to its near neighbor and unquestionably the adoption of IBOC in the United States contributed to the growing unease among industry members in Canada about the wisdom of their DAB policy.
+In spite of the fact that the Eureka-147 DAB approach was acknowledged to be technically superior, many industry executives came to accept that successful implementation of IBOC in the United States would present a new scenario for considering its suitability for Canada.

-An interesting argument made in favour of accepting IBOC in Canada illustrates the change in thinking around the transition to digital radio.
-Given the robustness of FM analogue broadcasting and wide consumer satisfaction with the quality it provides, it has been argued that IBOC may be 'good enough' and potentially an expedient and pragmatic solution to incrementally making a transition to digital broadcasting, while building on the success of FM.
-Admittedly, IBOC has a lower bitrate compared to DAB and much less data handling capacity, yet for all that the additional features that DAB has promoted heavily have proven not to be of significant interest to listeners.
-The IBOC solution, focuses on the core business of radio as transmitting localised audio programming and if IBOC under its brand name of 'HD Radio' provides an enhanced listening experience attractive to listeners, then the Canadian industry would be foolish not to follow suit.
-This argument would gain even greater urgency should IBOC prove sufficiently successful and with sufficient penetration of reception equipment to promote discussion of analogue switch-off date as is the case with digital television.
+One such argument made in favor of accepting IBOC in Canada illustrates the change in thinking around the transition to digital radio.
+Some technical experts conceded, for example, that IBOC might in fact be 'good enough' as a system and could in fact be an expedient solution to making the transition to digital, while building on the success of FM and the wide consumer satisfaction with the quality it provides.
+While admitting that IBOC has a lower bit rate compared to DAB and much less data handling capacity, it has been pointed out that for all that the additional features DAB promised, none has proven to be of significant interest to listeners.
+IBOC, by contrast, could be argued to focus on the core characteristic of radio as localized audio programming.
+Should IBOC, or HD Radio as it became known, succeed in providing an enhanced listening experience attractive to listeners, then the Canadian industry, executives argue, would be foolish not to follow suit.
+Such an argument would gain even greater currency should IBOC prove sufficiently successful and with sufficient penetration of reception equipment to promote discussion of an analog switch-off date as with the case of digital television.